Peace Sower Teams™

 provide RW skills coaching (assisting individuals to accelerate the development of key relational skills, thereby developing stronger relationships and “getting upstream of conflict”) and conflict coaching (assisting individuals to apply the principles of relational wisdom and biblical peacemaking to resolve an existing conflict personally and privately).
 A key goal of this ministry is to help people learn how to prevent conflict or resolve it on their own, thereby reducing the amount of crisis marriage counseling that many pastors face on a regular basis.

 are available to mediate conflicts between people who are not able to resolve a conflict on their own.
 The conciliation process may involve conflict coaching (advising individuals how to resolve a dispute personally and privately), mediation (meeting with both parties to promote reconciliation and facilitate a voluntary agreement; see Matt.
 18:15-16) or arbitration (a trusted individual resolves a conflict by rendering a binding decision; see 1 Cor.
 6:1-7).
-These processes are described in detail in Leading Christians Through Conflict.
+These processes are described in detail in Guiding People through Conflict.

 A Harvest of Peace and Evangelism